Healthcare Blog

 In recent years, the ease of using social media has led recruiters to add Facebook, LinkedIn and other social platforms to the hiring mix.

-While healthcare social media marketing is one good way to source applicants, on its own, it isn’t the only answer, because there is often a disconnect between where employers think is the best place to reach candidates and where the candidates are.
+While healthcare social media marketing is one good way to source applicants, on its own, it isn’t the only answer because there is often a disconnect between where employers think is the best place to reach candidates and where the candidates are.

 For instance, 92 percent of employers use social media sites to find employees, yet only 57 percent of job seekers specifically look for jobs on those sites.
 The important thing is to understand who is on which social platform.